ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

     ...
 end
 ```
-If you add node-specific meta to your model this way, then you do not need to use the `meta` keyword argument in the `inference` and `rxinference` functions.
+If you add node-specific meta to your model this way, then you do not need to use the `meta` keyword argument in the `infer` function.

 ## Create your own meta